AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/user_quick_guide.md

 $\newline$
 ### Optimization variable.

-the optimization variable is the variable that will host problem solving results, it is created via the command ```LpProblem()```.
+The optimization variable is the variable that will host problem solving results, it is created via the command ```LpProblem()```.
 Inside the parenthesis we can assign a name for the optimization problem beeing solved as well as defining which type the problem is. whether is a maximization or minmization ('LpMaximize' for maximization or 'LpMinimize' for minimization problem).

 In our case it is Minimization problem, therfore to create our optimization problem variable we can do something like :